Nazz810/Store-Analysis-using-Excel/README.md

 ## Objective:

-#### Vrinda Store wants to create an annnual sales report for 2022.
-So that, Vrinda can understand their customers and grow more sales in 2023.
+#### Vrinda Store wants to create an annnual sales report.
+So that, Vrinda can understand their customers and grow more sales.The dashboard provides an overview of sales performance and customer demographics for Vrinda Store.

-## Dashboard Design:
+## Insights from the Dashboard
-#### Order vs Sales: Line chart for comparing order count and total sales across months.
-#### Sales: Top 5 Sales: Bar chart to visualize top 5 states based on sales.
-#### Sales: Women vs Men: Pie chart to display the sales ratio between men and women.
-#### Orders: Channels: Pie chart to display the sales channel distribution.
-#### Orders: Age vs Gender: Bar chart to compare the sales distribution across age groups and gender.
-#### Filters: Drop-down lists for filtering data by month, channel, and category.

-## Overall Conclusion:

-#### Vrinda Store has experienced a significant increase in sales and orders during the first quarter of the year.
-While sales have decreased towards the end of the year, the business remains successful.
-Women make up the majority of Vrinda's customers, and the majority of sales are driven by adult women.
-Amazon is the most popular sales channel, followed by Flipkart.
-The business also sees a significant number of sales through Myntra, Meesho, Ajio, Nall, and other channels.
-It appears that the store has a strong base of adult female customers and relies heavily on Amazon as a sales channel.
-However, the store also performs well across a range of other channels and age groups.
+#### - Sales Performance : The sales amount peaked at approximately 2.00 million during March and gradually declined towards the end of the year.The count of orders shows a decreasing trend in latter months.

+#### - Top 5 Regions for Sales : The highest sales were recorded from Maharashtra with 2,990,221.

+#### - Gender Distribution in Sales : Women accounted for 64% of total sales, significantly higher than Men at 36%.

+#### - Age vs. Gender Analysis : The Adult demographic contributed the most with 34.59% (Women leading with higher percentages).

+#### - Sales Channels Contribution : Amazon was the leading sales channel with 35% of total orders.Other channels included Myntra (23%), Flipkart (22%), and Meesho and Ajio, both at 5%, indicating a strong preference for Amazon.

+## Final Conclusion to improve Vrinda store sales:

+#### - Target women customers of age group (30-49 yrs) living in Maharastra,Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon,Flipkart and Myntra.
+#### - Improving website user experience and social meadia engagement can increase online conversions.
+#### - Particularly targeting more styles or items for adults, who represent a significant portion of orders (34.59%).